In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 Tools you can use - Excel

 The most common data preparation tool is Excel.
 Most mature systems have a feature to export to Excel.
-Once your data is in Excel, you can sort it, filter it, and massage it to ensure it's what you want to upload to MA Professional.
+Once your data is in Excel, you can sort it, filter it, and massage it to ensure it's what you want to upload to Communications Professional.

 Additionally, you can use Excel's many functions to synthesize new data by combining multiple cells.
 For example, if you have a First Name column (B2) and a Last Name column (C2), you can concatenate those two columns - with a space in between - into a single column, for Full Name, by using a formula like this: